Published: May 8 2020

 This new automated communication system will make in-flight management much easier.
 It will have a Satcom datalink, as well as HF radio systems.
 Also, aviation maintenance technicians will find it easier to install these new systems.

 The CPDLC communication format is a bit different from the old Satcom protocols.
 It communicates via three distinct ‘Contracts’ between the ATC and the pilot –

-a) The Periodic Contract– The controller sets a timed response according to the intervals needed.
+– The controller sets a timed response according to the intervals needed.
 The plane’s transponder automatically sends specific data like altitude, flight path, and velocity to the ATC.
 Previously, pilots had to relay this data verbally on the radio, causing miscalculations and frequent human error.

-b) The Event Contract– The ATC sets several parameters for each plane’s ADS-B unit to respond to.
+– The ATC sets several parameters for each plane’s ADS-B unit to respond to.
 The moment your plane deviates from these parameters; the controller receives text warnings.
 The Pilot then receives new instructions and rectifications though template text messages.

-c) The MAYDAY Contract– The pilot contacts ground control with the MAYDAY protocol.
+– The pilot contacts ground control with the MAYDAY protocol.
 It is primarily for emergency situations.
 It primarily involves text messages, as well as a MAYDAY broadcast over the VHF radio.

 The new unit will also serve as a GPS/WAAP transponder, and automated reporting system.
 In Europe, the ATNB1 is a similar Satcom system.
 Private aircraft from as far as Europe and Venezuela are coming to Florida to upgrade their US flight compliance.

 Also, there are a lot of expectations from the best aviation maintenance service providers in South Florida.
 Aircraft maintenance companies like Boca Aircraft Maintenance, LLC are already dealing with increasing numbers of domestic and international clientele.